My shopping cart

 THE LUNCH BREAK HAMMY

-Strengthen the hamstrings with this standing leg curl.
+Strengthen your hamstrings with this standing leg curl.
 Stand behind your chair and hold onto it for support.
 Gently kick one foot back, aiming the heel for the top of your thigh.
 Lower the foot back down and repeat the exercise with the other leg.
 Do 10 reps, take a bite of your lunchtime sandwich, and then do 10 more.

 THE NAMASTE